 - Connecting West we want to build a new partnership between the east and west of Scotland right across the region, to address labour market linkages, sustainable connectivity and sectoral collaboration.
+This will exploit the existing M8 corridor to support the themes of education and manufacturing from Livingston into central Scotland and beyond.
 We also want to ensure we take advantage of our shared UK cross border connectivity and associated development opportunities, including logistics, freight and storage and distribution as well as manufacturing; - Connecting North utilising recent investment in the new Forth crossing, we want to improve connections to the Tay Cities Region and Aberdeen City Region areas, and to make available growth opportunities in key locations within Fife, including the former Longannet Power Station site, Port of Rosyth and Fife Energy Park, as well as around the Forth Bridge heads and at Edinburgh Airport, including growth of our financial, insurance and other professional sectors.
+This also includes the developments at Winchburgh as a southern bridgehead from which this can be enabled.
 The Levenmouth Rail Link will also offer new opportunities for both passenger and freight transport.
 A key focus of this will include ongoing support for further development of sustainable energy connections with key partners across the region and beyond; - Connecting East utilising existing and future enhancement of UK cross border connections between south east Scotland, north east England and London we want to reduce journey times and strengthen the UK cross border cities network.
 Along the element of this corridor within the region there is significant potential to align plans for substantial economic and housing growth in a new strategic regional growth gateway location focused on an enlarged new settlement at Blindwells with new regional town centre, the redevelopment of former Cockenzie Power Station site and a new regional gateway transport hub.
-The creation of a new railway station in Reston will also provide opportunities for inclusive growth and opportunities within the east of the Scottish Borders; - Connecting South the BioQuarter, and Edinburgh Innovation Park at Musselburgh cluster around the A720 (east end), A1, and East Coast Main Line; with Easter Bush nearby in the A701 growth corridor.
+The creation of a new railway station in Reston will also provide opportunities for inclusive growth and opportunities within the east of the Scottish Borders;

+• Connecting South - the BioQuarter, and Edinburgh Innovation Park at Musselburgh cluster around the A720 (east end), A1, and East Coast Main Line; with Easter Bush nearby in the A701 growth corridor.
 The Borders Railway remains a major corridor for sustainable growth and rural regeneration; and a new North South tram line must connect North and Central Edinburgh to the Bio Quarter and then to the growing communities to the south of the city.
 To strengthen links further, the region requires the extension of the Borders Rail Line to Carlisle to improve UK cross border connectivity between the south of Scotland and the north west of England.
 For the movement of freight between the north of England and South of Scotland the A7, and A68 are key strategic routs that require future investment.